-- Effective yield strength and deformation (F_y and δ_y) - Effective elastic stiffness, $K_e = F_y / \delta_y$ - Strength cap and associated deformation for monotonic loading (F_c and δ_c) - Pre-capping plastic deformation for monotonic loading, δ_p - Effective post-yield tangent stiffness, $K_p = (F_c F_Y)/\delta_p$ - Post-capping deformation range, δ{pc} - Effective post-capping tangent stiffness, $K{pc}=F_c/\delta{pc}$ - Residual strength, $F_r = \kappa F_y$ - Ultimate deformation, δ_u
+- Effective yield strength and deformation (F_v and δ_v) - Effective elastic stiffness, $K_e = F_v/\delta_v$ - Strength cap and associated deformation for monotonic loading (F_c and δ_c) - Pre-capping plastic deformation for monotonic loading, δ_p - Effective post-yield tangent stiffness, $K_p = (F_c F_Y)/\delta_p$ - Post-capping deformation range, δ{pc} - Effective post-capping tangent stiffness, $K{pc}=F_c/\delta{pc}$ - Residual strength, $F_r = \kappa F_v$ - Ultimate deformation, δ_u

-Hysteretic modeling can follow preselected rules, such as bilinear, peak-oriented, or pinched hysteresis.
-Cyclic deterioration can be described by a cyclic deterioration parameter, such as the energy-based parameter discussed in Chapter 2 of ATC 72 (2010).
+Hysteretic modeling can follow preselected rules, such as bilinear, peak-oriented, or pinched hysteresis rules.
+Cyclic deterioration can be described by a cyclic deterioration parameter, such as the energy based parameter discussed in Chapter 2 of ATC 72 (2010).

-One of the effects of cyclic deterioration is that the point of maximum strength moves closer to the origin, that is, both the peak strength and the deformation at peak strength become smaller with successive cycles.
+The effect of cyclic deterioration is that the point of maximum strength moves closer to the origin, that is, both the peak strength and the deformation at become smaller with successive cycles.
 The shift in peak strength and corresponding deformation depends on the loading history.

-There are important differences between monotonic backbone curves (for example, Figure 8.1) and cyclic envelope curves obtained from cyclic laboratory testing (for example, Figure 8.2).
+There are important differences between monotonic backbone curves (for example, Figure 8-1) and cyclic envelope curves obtained from cyclic laboratory testing (for example, Figure 8-2).
 Compared with the monotonic envelope, the envelope from a typical cyclic test will show smaller deformation capacity and more rapid post-peak strength degradation.